OlegBrazhnichenko/Human-resource-front-end/README.md

 Now you can visit http://127.0.0.1:8080 and see your project running on local server

 #### WARNING
-Note that URL provided by http-server command have to be the same with the domain url in app.service.js If your local server will run on the other URL feel free to correct domain url in app.service.js
+Note that URL provided by "php artisan serve" command have to be the same with the domain url in app.service.js If php will serve on the other URL feel free to correct domain url in app.service.js

 ## Useful links for installation on mac and windows
 ### MAC OS